-WiseEnergy UK, a limited company registered in England (registered number 8822067) with its registered office at 7/10 Chandos Street, London, W1G 9DQ, United Kingdom, is appointed, on an arm's length basis, by each SPV to provide asset management services.
-Further detail of these services can be found under "Activities of WiseEnergy" in this Part 3.
+WiseEnergy UK, a limited company registered in England (registered number 8822067) with its registered office at 7/10 Chandos Street, London, W1G 9DQ, United Kingdom, will be appointed by each SPV to provide asset management services.
+A description of the services provided by WiseEnergy UK Ltd is set out in this Part 3 of this Prospectus under the heading "Activities of WiseEnergy".